VincentBailly/local-package-store/README.md

-Install a local package store for a given dependency graph.
+Install a node dependency tree on disk.

-The installation is does using a flat structure where packages are connected with symlinks.
+The installation is done using a flat folder structure where packages are connected with symlinks.
-The package is meant to be used as a component of a package manager.
+This package is meant to be used as a component of a package manager.

 Features:

 - Install packages in a flat structure.
 - Install bin scripts.
 - Support package names with a namespace.
+- Multiple packages can have the same name (usefull to support various version or conflicting peerDependencies).

 Usage:
 ```javascript